-- Your child has a decreased ability to move, crawl, or walk.
+- Your child is less able to move, crawl, or walk.

-- Your child loses his appetite or vomits after he eats.
+- Your child loses his or her appetite or vomits after he or she eats.

-- Your child has new or worse pain in his back or legs.
+- Your child has new or worse pain in his or her back or legs.

 - Your child has new or worse trouble urinating or having a bowel movement.